yaaa3ser/BLD-BackEnd/README.md

-# BLD-Task_1-BachEnd
+# Task_2
-Implemented different types of requests
+Implemented different types of requests (CRUD) implementing models.py to create table of database and implementing views.py with class view